25 Best Things to Add to Your Tulsa Bucket List (From a Local)

 Make sure to snap a picture of the Golden Driller for your Instagram.
 Tulsa likes to dress up this 75’ tall statue of an oil worker.
 It is located in front of the Tulsa County Fairgrounds and Tulsa Expo Center off of 21st street.

 Catch a Tulsa Drillers baseball game at OneOK Field with the local semi-pro team.
-A fun family and friends outing downtown.
+It is a fun family and friends outing downtown.
 OneOK Field also hosts other events, including fireworks for different occasions.

 Don’t miss the Folds of Honor FreedomFest on the 4th of July.
 Tulsa puts on an incredible firework display down by the River.
 It’s a must-see!

-Another awesome event hosted by the Tulsa community.
+Another awesome event hosted by the Tulsa community in the Route 66 Marathon.
 Sign up to participate in Tulsa’s world-famous Route 66 half marathon and marathon.
 There is also a family fun-run and 5K event.
+It happens every November.

 You don’t have to be a runner or walker!
 You can volunteer for the race as well.